Parent–Child Connection

 The Role of the Father and Mother

-Children generally benefit from connection to both parents.
+Children generally benefit from feeling connected to both parents.

 The mother is often associated with: